ximarketing/ximarketing.github.io/_pages/about.md

   - /about.html
 ---

 I am Xi Li, an Associate Professor of Marketing at the University of Hong Kong (HKU).
 My recent research focuses on the economic analysis of algorithms.
-I use economics and machine learning methods to understand how information technologies such as artificial intelligence, recommender systems, data-driven algorithms, blockchain, and algorithmic pricing affect firms, consumers and the society, and how policymakers should regulate big data and protect consumer privacy.
-I am also interested in firms' pricing strategies under various market conditions.
+I use economics and machine learning methods to understand how information technologies such as artificial intelligence, recommender systems, data-driven algorithms, crypotology, and algorithmic pricing affect firms, consumers and the society.
+I am also intersted in consumer protection in the digital age.

 Employment
 ======